 The program draws on faculty research strengths in signal transduction, genetics, molecular and cellular biology, gene microarrays, genomics, proteomics, gene knockout and transgenics, tissue culture, and protein and carbohydrate biochemistry.
 The MOME faculty members are not only drawn from its associated department, the Department of Physiology and Pharmacology, and from the Center for Diabetes and Endocrine Research (CeDER), but also from other departments including the Departments of Medicine, and, Orthopedic Surgery.
 Modern, well-equipped research facilities are available through the participating departments.
 The MOME program offers degrees of Doctor of Philosophy (PhD) and Masters in biomedical sciences (MSBS).
 The program also offers these graduate degrees in combination with the Medical Degree (MD) that is offered by the medical school.
-Students from the four programs, PhD, MSBS, MD/PhD and MD/MSBS, follow a well-defined program that includes core courses, journal clubs, seminars, laboratory rotations, independent research, and electives in the area of interest.
-Students select faculty advisors and begin their independent dissertation research following the laboratory rotations in the biomedical science core curriculum.
+Students from the four programs, PhD, MSBS, MD/PhD and MD/MSBS, follow a well-defined program that includes core courses, journal clubs, seminars, laboratory rotations, independent research following the laboratory rotations in the biomedical science core curriculum.
 The curriculum is designed to enable students, guided by their advisors, to develop the expertise that prepares them for a successful career in research and education

-Fall Term (all are rec quired)
+Fall Semester (all are required)

 Course Course Name Credit Hours

-Introduction to Biomedical Research and Research (CPRA) inH E UNIVERSITY OF
+Introduction to Biomedical Research 0

+Current Problems and Research Approaches (CPRA) in

 BMSP6330 CPRA in Proteins 2.5

 BMSP6340 CPRA in Genes and Genomes 2.5

 BMSP6360 CPRA in Cell Membranes 3

 BMSP6380 Methods in Biomedical Sciences 3

-INDI6020 On Being a Scientist
+INDI6020 On Being a Scientist 1

-BMSP6390 Mentored Research (one 8 week lab rotation) 2 1872
+BMSP6390 Mentored Research (one 8 week lab rotation) 2

-Total 2016 - 2017 Catalog

-Spring Term (all are e required)
+Total 14